-1 ····) ···) ··· ··· ··· ··· ··· ··· · What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
+Important: If you receive services outside of the benefit described, an additional cost share may apply.
+Services that are covered for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay.
+If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to: Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy \$0 for Medicare-covered services received from the inpatient facility. \$0 for Medicare-covered prosthetic devices and supplies received from an inpatient facility or an outpatient provider when implanted as part of a surgery.
+Covered services include, but are not limited to: Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy \$0 for Medicare-covered services received from the inpatient facility. \$0 for Medicare-covered prosthetic devices and supplies received from an inpatient provider when implanted as part of a surgery.
 20% for all other Medicare-covered prosthetic devices and supplies and Medicare- covered DME received from an outpatient provider.
-45% for Medicare- covered services received from the inpatient facility.
+30% for Medicare- covered services received from the inpatient facility.
 30% for all Medicare- covered prosthetic devices and supplies received from an inpatient facility and Medicare-covered prosthetic devices and supplies and DME received from an outpatient provider.

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Somians that are accorded for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
+Somilars that are covared for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
 There is no copayment for members eligible for Medicare-covered medical nutrition therapy services.
-Members eligible for Medicare-covered medical nutrition therapy services pay 45%.
+Members eligible for Medicare-covered medical nutrition therapy services pay 30%.
 We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage Plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
 A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.
 Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
 There is no copayment for the MDPP benefit.
-45% for the MDPP benefit.
+30% for the MDPP benefit.
 MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.